testcontainers/testcontainers-go/docs/modules/postgres.md

 #### ConnectionString

-This method returns the connection string to connect to the Postgres container, using the default `5432` port and SSL disabled.
+This method returns the connection string to connect to the Postgres container, using the default `5432` port.
-It's possible to pass extra parameters to the connection string, e.g. `application_name=myapp`, in a variadic way.
+It's possible to pass extra parameters to the connection string, e.g. `sslmode=disable` or `application_name=myapp`, in a variadic way.

 <!--codeinclude-->
 [Get connection string](../../modules/postgres/postgres_test.go) inside_block:connectionString